Los Angeles Chargers vs. Las Vegas Raiders NFL Week 4 Odds, Plays and Insights for October 4, 2021

 Chargers stats and trends

-- Los Angeles' games this year have not hit the over yet in three opportunities.
+- Los Angeles' games this year have yet to go over the total in three opportunities.

-- In games that Los Angeles churns out over 355.7 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Los Angeles churns out more than 355.7 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Chargers have turned the ball over one more time (4 total) than the Raiders have forced a turnover (3) this season.
+- The Chargers have turned the ball over four times this season, one more turnover than the Raiders have forced (3).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Raiders.